Properties and Uses

 - compression parallel-to-grain

-Durability of its heartwood and excellent dimensional stability are why many builders worldwide prefer Douglas Fir for framing timbers.
-It is the ideal general-purpose softwood for residential, light commercial, multi-storey, industrial construction, and structural form-work applications.
+Durability of its heartwood and excellent dimensional stability, are only a couple reasons why many builders around the world prefer Douglas Fir for framing timbers.
+It is the ideal general-purpose softwood for residential, light commercial, multi-story, industrial construction and structural form-work applications.

 Douglas Fir is equally suitable for construction uses: in solid timbers (posts & beams), milled or hand hewn logs, post and poles, glued-laminated structural components, window and door frames, mouldings (spindles, baseboard, casings), cabinetry for kitchens and bathrooms, wall and ceiling paneling, flooring (floorboards or roof-boards), and other joinery work.